TRON-US/eCommerce-hello-world/README.md

 ## Thank you for following this tutorial!
 Be on the look out for more educational resources from us in the future!
 See you around the network.
 TRON to the moon!

-Be sure to follow TRON on our social media platforms and join our discord and telegram channels to join and engage with our ever growing and passionate community.
+Be sure to follow TRON on our social media platforms and join our [discord](https://discord.gg/hrjr7P): https://discord.gg/hrjr7P channel to join and engage with our helpful, ever growing, and passionate community.